sunbird-specs/QuML/v1/question.md

 | type | map |
 | html elements | Two \<ul> elements.
 Both the \<ul> elements should be bound to the same response variable.
 The list of values of \<li> element pairs (mapped with each other) should be set as the value of the response variable. |

 > Similar to order interaction, the match interaction implementation in the player should enable drag and drop of \<li> elements in one \<ul> element on to \<li> elements in another \<ul> element with this interaction.
-QML players may choose to provide enhanced graphics/animation for match interaction.
+QuML players may choose to provide enhanced graphics/animation for match interaction.

 ##### Upload Interaction